dapr/docs/concepts/actor/enable_actor_pattern.md

 ## Sequential Access

-When configured to run as actors, dapr sidecar dispatches messages to user code.
+When configured to run as actors, Dapr sidecar dispatches messages to user code.
 The user code is free to use whatever threading model of choice to handle these messages.
 When the user code tries to preserve state, the state write requests are again dispatched to the underlying state store sequentially.

-dapr allows read-only requests (signified by the GET verb) to be routed to any service instances.
+Dapr allows read-only requests (signified by the GET verb) to be routed to any service instances.
 This allows the single-writer-multiple-reader pattern, in which readers get eventual consistent (but almost always up-to-date - the delta is the single in-flight transaction) reads on actor states.

 Such sequential access pattern is broken when multiple activations occur.
 For example, due to network partition, two service instances get different partition table data and try to poll data from the same partition.
 One message for an actor goes to intance A and the subsquent message for the same actor goes to instance B. This may lead to consistency issues.